agsb/milliForth-RiscV/README.md

     simulator of RISCV: qemu or spike ?

-    the heap and stack in memory: .heap at end of .bss, .stack elsewhere ?
+    the heap and stack: .heap at end of .bss, .stack elsewhere ?

     systems calls of core functions: linux ecalls